-The continued scale, scope and duration of business interruptions caused by the ongoing COVID-19 pandemic are uncertain as the impact of the pandemic continues to cause negative effects on our business.
+The continued scale, scope and duration of business interruptions caused by the ongoing COVID-19 pandemic and related recovery efforts are uncertain as the impact of the pandemic continues to cause negative effects on our business.

-The global spread of COVID-19, has created significant volatility, uncertainty and disruption in healthcare, social, supply and economic infrastructures.
+The global spread of COVID-19 has created significant volatility, uncertainty and disruption in healthcare, social, supply and economic infrastructures.
 The extent to which the coronavirus pandemic will continue to impact our business, operations and financial results will depend on numerous evolving factors that we may not be able to accurately predict or plan around, including:

-- the duration, volatility and scope of the pandemic and the efficacy of recovery efforts; - governmental, business and individuals' actions that have been and continue to be taken in response to the pandemic; - the impact of the pandemic on economic and political activity and actions taken in response; - the effect on patients, healthcare providers and business partners, including patients' ability to access supplies of VASCEPA and the willingness of patients to visit doctors for non-urgent medical examination or to visit labs for blood tests to assess biomarkers such as lipid levels: - our ability to commercialize VASCEPA, including as a result of ongoing travel restrictions, social distancing and other containment measures or the restoration of such measures; - the enrolment or monitoring of patients in clinical trials, particularly at clinical trial sites located in highly impacted jurisdictions and jurisdictions where vaccination rates are low; - the ability to access, secure and otherwise obtain and deliver sufficient and timely commercial or clinical supplies of VASCEPA at reasonable prices and sufficient to meet demand if the production capabilities of suppliers is disrupted; - disruptions in regulatory oversight and actions if regulators and industry professionals continue to expend significant and unexpected resources addressing COVID-19; - the availability of coverage and reimbursement from government and health administration authorities, private health insurers and other third-party payors if the system continues to be overly strained; - the ability of regulators to complete inspections and reviews of operations and applications, respectively, in a timely manner; and - any further, prolonged or reinstated closures of our and our partners' offices, operations and facilities impeding our ability to work together as a company and with our business and healthcare partners.
+- the duration, volatility and scope of the pandemic and the efficacy of recovery efforts; - governmental, business and individuals' actions that have been and continue to be taken in response to the pandemic; - the impact of the pandemic on economic and political activity and actions taken in response; - the effect on patients, healthcare providers and business partners, including patients' ability to access supplies of VASCEPA and the willingness of patients to visit doctors for non-urgent medical examination or to visit labs for blood tests to assess biomarkers such as lipid levels: - our ability to commercialize VASCEPA, including as a result of ongoing travel restrictions, social distancing and other containment measures or the restoration of such measures in areas where such measures have been relaxed; - the enrollment or monitoring of patients in clinical trials, particularly at clinical trial sites located in highly impacted jurisdictions and jurisdictions where vaccination rates are low; - the ability to access, secure and otherwise obtain and deliver sufficient and timely commercial or clinical supplies of VASCEPA at reasonable prices and sufficient to meet demand if the production capabilities of suppliers is disrupted; - disruptions in regulatory oversight and actions if regulators and industry professionals continue to expend significant and unexpected resources addressing COVID-19; - the availability of coverage and reimbursement from government and health administration authorities, private health insurers and other third-party payors if the system continues to be overly strained; - · the ability of regulators to complete inspections and reviews of operations and applications, respectively, in a timely manner; and - any further, prolonged or reinstated closures of our and our partners' offices, operations and facilities impeding our ability to work together as a company and with our business and healthcare partners.

-To comply with travel restrictions, social distancing, quarantines and other containment measures implemented in various geographies, in March 2020, we suspended field based face-to-face interactions.
-Although by the end of summer of 2020, substantially all of our field force personnel had the ability to resume face-to-face customer interactions, in a manner consistent with state and local guidance, limitations on such interactions have been imposed.
-As variants emerge and as vaccine protocols develop, face-to-face interactions are challenging for us to predict and the number of patient visits to doctors' offices and patients undergoing blood testing remains down considerably from pre-COVID-19 levels.
-In September 2021, to optimize provider engagement and drive demand for VASCEPA in the United States and to counteract the changing engagement dynamics, including those introduced as a result of COVID-19, we announced our Go-to-Market strategy which incorporates omnichannel communications with healthcare providers.
-The circumstances surrounding COVID-19 vary geographically and vary over time, with continued risk of resurgences in COVID-19 cases, and reinstitution of protocols, in various geographies and as the efficacy of the vaccine on various strains remains uncertain.
-While we have supplemented our face-to-face interactions with virtual outreach and our omnichannel platform, these efforts may not be as impactful as traditional, in-person interactions.
+As variants emerge and as vaccine usage and protocols evolve, face-to-face interactions are challenging for us to predict and the number of patient visits to doctors' offices and patients undergoing blood testing remains down considerably from pre-COVID-19 levels.
+The circumstances surrounding COVID-19 vary geographically and vary over time, with continued risk of potential resurgences in COVID-19 cases, and the possibility of reinstitution of protocols, in various geographies as the efficacy of the vaccine on various strains remains uncertain.
+While we have supplemented our face-to-face interactions with virtual outreach, these efforts may not be as impactful as traditional, in-person interactions.
 Specifically, access to healthcare professionals through the internet or other channels, may not be as productive as in-person interactions.